deadsimplesoftware/holidex/README.md

 ## Retrieving Holidays

-To see the list of holidays in Canada for 2024, use the following command:
+To see the list of holidays in Canada for 2024
 ```
-iex> Holidex.get_holidays(:ca, 2024)
+iex> Holidex.Countries.Canada.holidays(2024)
 ```

 # Disclaimer